 In light of recent events, we have decided to modify our practices here at Ottawa Funeral Home.
 It is very important to us that we keep everyone, families and employees, safe and healthy in the midst of the COVID-19 pandemic.
-The following are the guidelines based on the Phase 4 plan:
+The following are the guidelines based on the current government orders:

-The CDC and other health officials recommend social gatherings, including funerals, graveside services, and family memorials, be limited to 50 people in the building at one time.
-Most churches in the area have opened back up, but we continue to follow their individual rules on a case by case basis.
-For all funerals, we still must wear a face covering and practice social distancing.
+The CDC and other health officials recommend social gatherings, including funerals, graveside services, and family memorials, be limited to 10 people in the building at one time.
+Most churches in the area have opened up with limited attendance, but we continue to follow their individual rules on a case by case basis.
+For all funerals, a face covering must be worn and social distancing will be enforced.

 Every family member we assist is part of our family at Ottawa Funeral Home, and we understand the importance of grieving.
 Grief does not stop in the midst of a pandemic, and we will work with each and every family through their grieving process.
 Those individuals in our care will remain in the safe and caring hands of the funeral home during this time.